 See the questions below for help performing research with AUS Library resources.
-If you need help with your research please do not hesitate to visit the Library Help Desk.
+If you need help, please visit the Library Help Desk for help with research, or the AUS Writing Center for help writing, citing, or structuring your work.

 Journal Finder is a useful tool when you want to find out if AUS Library has a subscription to a particular journal, as it contains the full listing of full-text journals either in print or electronic.
 Searches in Journal Finder can either be done by Title (begins with, equals, or contains all words) or by ISSN.
 Search results will display whether the library subscribes to the particular journal and the database it is available in with the date range of the subscription.
 An available link will guide the user directly to the Title level page in each database.

 Reference librarians have created style guides or provide useful links to assist users in creating correct citations and bibliographies.
 See our Citing Sources page for the latest citation help available.

 WorldCat is the starting point for all book searches in the library.
 Users can search by Keyword, Title, Author, LC Subject Heading and ISBN.
 Reference librarians are on hand to help with search strategies and locating the material within the library, please contact the Library Help Desk for assistance.

 The Library uses the Library of Congress Classification, a system of classification used in academic libraries to organize and arrange books according to subject.
 The system divides publications into classes which are identified by one or two letters of the alphabet, followed by numbers to further classify subtopics.
 For more information on this and other research topics see the Reflect Learn Connect learning module.